Esoteric Expenditure – an inventory of Universal Medicine’s self-loving product range 2016Posted: July 25, 2016

 - Esoteric Connective Tissue Therapy Level 1 – $750 (further levels ?)

-- Non accreditation Esoteric Chakra-Puncture practitioner course at Evolve College: Discounted package for certificate – $3348, $6944 for diploma
+- Non accredited Esoteric Chakra-Puncture practitioner course at Evolve College: Discounted package for certificate – $3348, $6944 for diploma

 - Esoteric Counselling & Psychology: $?